sclorg/django-ex/README.md

 A build was created - you can run `osc start-build django-ex` to start it.
 Service "django-ex" created at 172.30.16.213 with port mappings 8080.
 ```

+You can access your application by browsing to the service's IP address and port.

 ## Special files in this repository